 Now that I have a Vitamix Explorian Series E310, satisfying my soup craving is easier than ever!
 With one flick of the blender’s switch, I can transform my favorite ingredients into a delicious soup almost immediately.
 I’m especially digging the size of my E310, since it holds the perfect amount for a small batch of soup to feed our two person household.

-Using this Vitamix has also encouraged me to experiment with fun ingredients and out-of-the-ordinary combinations.
+Using this Vitamix has encouraged me to experiment with fun ingredients and out-of-the-ordinary combinations.
 And making soups, especially blended ones, is the perfect way to pair different flavors together.

 Which leads me to today’s interesting combo.
-Inspired by seasonal produce, this Parsnip and Pear Blender Soup has a subtle sweetness and a hint of earthiness, complemented by the piney taste of fresh thyme.
+Inspired by seasonal produce, this Roasted Parsnip and Pear Soup has a subtle sweetness and a hint of earthiness, complemented by the piney taste of fresh thyme.
 This soup can easily take center stage at a fall dinner or holiday meal, or you can eat it on the side of a salad or a lean protein.
 No matter how you serve it, you can’t go wrong!

-Roasted Parsnip and Pear Blender Soup
+Roasted Parsnip and Pear Soup

-- 5 parsnips trimmed, scrubbed, and cut into ½-inch circles
+- 5 parsnips - trimmed, scrubbed, and cut into ½-inch circles

 - ½ teaspoon sea salt - more to taste

-- Ground black pepper to taste
+- Ground black pepper - to taste

 - 4 cups vegetable stock

-- 10 to 15 sprigs fresh thyme plus more for garnish
+- 10 to 15 sprigs fresh thyme - plus more for garnish

 - 1 bay leaf

-Serve immediately, garnished with fresh thyme and homemade croutons.
+- Serve immediately, garnished with fresh thyme and homemade croutons.

 Thank you to Vitamix for sponsoring this post!